 - The pump was quieter than expected, making it perfect for me to pump late at night or early mornings without worry about waking up my baby.

-- This pump is STRONG, I had better luck drawing out my colostrum with my Spectra than I did with the actual hospital pump.
+- This pump has STRONG suction strength, I had better luck drawing out my colostrum with my Spectra than I did with the actual hospital pump.

 - The carrying handle and night light are really convenient.